beccaa9116/beccaa9116/README.md

 ### Welcome to my GitHub profile! 🌸

-I'm Becca, a passionate coder who loves all things tech and creativity.
+I'm Becca, a data enthusiast.
 Here's a little about me:

 - 💻 Currently studying Data Science.
 - 🎨 Love designing and creating beautiful interfaces.